3 - Optional or List Parameters

 This both removes clutter and makes it easier to see exactly what is going on in each event.
 We are excluding the Contacts object from the OrganizationInfoModified event since it there is no way it will change during this operation.
 We are also using InfoUpdated in place of the original objects so that we can reduce our load - if we are modifying Info.name or Info.isPrivate, we don’t need to bring the more complex & hefty Address object along with it because the field is now optional.

-Either way, it is advised to annotate optional versions of objects and event parameters which are collections using the briefly or description syntax
+Either way, it is advised to annotate optional versions of objects and event parameters which are collection

 Note that OrganizationMembersModified is not covered here.
 This is because it does not have a wrapper RIDDL Compound Types, as assumed by the question.